 Participation in the volunteer orientation program is required.

 New Volunteer Orientation Fall 2014 “Meet the Arboretum” will be presented by Los Voluntarios on five Wednesday mornings, 9:30a.m. – 12:30 p.m., September 10, 17, 24 and October 1, 8.
 Attendance is required at all five sessions.
 The orientation includes an overview and history of the Arboretum as well as information about the various volunteer opportunities.
-An additional eight training sessions are required for school and walking tour docents and are scheduled for October 20 & 27, November 3,17 & 24, December 1,8,15 & 22, 9:00 a.m. – 12:00 noon.
+An additional nine training sessions are required for school and walking tour docents and are scheduled for October 20 & 27, November 3,17 & 24, December 1,8,15 & 22, 9:00 a.m. – 12:00 noon.

 Special Event Volunteers – Adults & Students